Master of Professional Accounting (CPA)

 Elective

-Note: students who have not met the taxation requirement of the CPA Program® will be required to complete ACCT609 Advanced Taxation as their elective course.
+Note: Students who have not met the audit and /or taxation requirement of the CPA Program® will be required to complete ACCT 624 CPA Advanced Audit and Assurance and/or ACCT 609 Advanced Taxation.

 A course advisor will help you to select your electives and plan your degree.